 Exclusions from School for Health Reasons

-To protect all children from communicable illnesses, students infected with certain symptoms and or diagnosed diseases are not allowed to come to school while they are contagious.
+To protect all children from communicable illnesses, students infected with certain symptoms and/or diagnosed diseases are not allowed to come to school when they are contagious.
 Students should be symptom-free for 24 hours before returning to school.
-Contact your campus nurse if you are un sure whether or not your child should return to school.
+Contact your campus nurse if you are unsure whether or not your child should return to school.

 - Temperature of 100 degrees or more.
 Student must be fever free for 24 hours, without medication, before re-entry.

 - Pain and/or swelling at angle of jaw.

 - Undetermined rash over any part of the body.